Program Information

 Our program prepares you for a variety of exciting and meaningful careers—law enforcement, emergency management, homeland security, corrections, probation, parole, and even social work.
 We offer a degree plan that prepares you for a career in criminal justice—one of the most popular, fascinating, and fastest growing fields.
 Choose this path, and you will be serving society with a chance to make the world a better place.

-The San Jacinto College criminal justice program:
+The San Jacinto College Criminal Justice program:

 - Offers students a career that gives back to their community.
 When you study criminal justice at San Jacinto College, you are supporting safety as you train to serve as a professional in the criminal justice field;